janeduardo19/contact-list/README.md

 For this you can download the source code ou clone this repository.
 I builded this project with maven so<br>
 in case you are using eclipse IDE too is just go to Run As -> Maven Install.
 After this the project will be<br>
 ready to run.

+## Final Considerations

+Some time ago I found out about Lombok, but every time I tried to put this in my latest projects I get some<br>
+internal server error.
+I think is something I am missing out of the annotations because it seems the project<br>
+doesn't find out the constructors or the getters/setters.
+It's online with REST APIs I get errors and this time<br>
+it also occur.<br>
+I always want to learn JUnit so I am using this project do learn some things, but will be some time before I can<br>
+apply this more frequently.
+I am learning alone after all.

 ## Observations